 In the above example, ‘SEO blog’ listed five times as a recommended keyword with different values and different colors.

-Feedback, in the form of alerts, is not very basic.
+Feedback, in the form of alerts, is very basic and not incredibly helpful or insightful.
 ‘Use all target keyword on the page,’ ‘Use all target keywords in H1,’ ‘Use all target keywords in Title,’ ‘Use all target keywords in Meta description.’

 A powerful page can rank for dozens of keywords, if not hundreds.
 You’re not going to use all those keywords in your title or meta description!